dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/adding-codes/_index.md

 ![Code Tree](image-023.png)

-Codes are categorized by Diagnosis Codes, Procedure Codes, and then CPT® Codes.
+Codes are placed into the following categories:

+1. Diagnosis Codes
+2. Procedure Codes
+3. CPT® Codes

 From here, you can right-click on a code, then either Assign or Edit/Assign the selected code.

 Selecting Edit/Assign will open a window to review the code, code description, set the POA indicator, and designate the code status as Admit, Principal or Secondary.

 Clicking OK after making these selections will then move the selected code to the Assigned Codes pane.

 Left-clicking on an Unassigned Code will open the relevant document in the center document viewer and highlight instances of the suggested code in yellow.

 Continue reviewing all Unassigned Codes until all Assigned Codes have been validated with POA indicator and status